Skip to main content

 One of the many use cases for the Depth Render Target is to generate screen space normals.
 This technique involves reading the depth buffer and reconstructing normals using partial derivatives of neighboring pixels.
 You might want to do this to generate normals for lighting objects with complex deforming geometry that would be too difficult to compute in a vertex shader.
 Another reason is to allow objects to sample normals in the scene such as with particle collision to determine which direction the particle should bounce.

-While there is a Screen Space Normals asset on the Asset Library, this guide showcases how this technique works outside of a script-only setup.
-The methods and shaders used are the same as the Asset Library tool, but this section of the template shows what’s going on under the hood while demonstrating an important step needed with using Depth Render Targets.
+While there Screen Space Normals asset is a ready-to-go example, this guide showcases how this technique works outside of a script-only setup.
+The methods and shaders used are the same as the Asset Library tool, but this section shows what’s going on under the hood while demonstrating an important step needed with using Depth Render Targets.

 The Screen Space Normals technique can be broken down into three steps:

-In the template, they are generating normals under the Screen Space Normals Generation group.
-This contains a post effect called Generate Normals.
-Take a look at its' assigned material, Depth to Normals Mat, to see exactly how depth values are converted to normals.
+Take a look at the Depth to Normals Mat, to see exactly how depth values are converted to normals.

-Finally, the resulting normals texture are applied to a slightly modified PBR material for the panda.
-There is a split-screen effect on the Visualize Screen Space Normals object that shows exactly what the final normals texture looks like.
+Finally, the resulting normals texture are applied to a slightly modified PBR material for the 3D object.
+Visualization scene object provides a preview of what the final normals texture looks like.

 The One Frame Delay

-You might notice there is a slight lag in the normals texture when the panda moves around.
+When using this technique with animated objects you might notice there is a slight lag in the normals texture.
 This is a byproduct of using the Depth Render Target in additional passes and layers.
 Since we use a forward renderer, depth is generated at the same time as the color image, so any processing of the depth target will occur after both depth and color are generated.
 By the time the extra passes are done, the color image is already 1 frame behind.

 For more information on particle collisions, check out the VFX Collisions guide.